 The JU will also work towards optimising the office space to make sure it caters for the needs of a fully staffed JU.

 Finance, audit and budgetary discharge

-The 2025 budget structure remains unchanged, compared to the existing structure previously approved by the Governing Board.
+The 2025 budget structure remains unchanged, compared to the existing structure previously approved by the Governing Board, except for the creation of a new Title 4.